What is YFA?

 The 2018 Young Filmmakers Academy is supported by Ting Internet.

 YOUNG FILMMAKERS ACADEMY PROGRAM SCHEDULE – Fall 2018

-- May – August 20, 2018: Young Filmmakers Academy Educator Sign Up (Reservations are accepted on a first-come, first-served basis and confirmation of program acceptance is on a rolling basis.
+- Open Now: Young Filmmakers Academy Educator Sign Up (Reservations are accepted on a first-come, first-served basis and confirmation of program acceptance is on a rolling basis.
 YFA can accommodate up to 600 students in Fall 2018.)

 - Wednesday, August 29-Tuesday, October 9: Light House Studio in classroom workshops run (schedule determined by LHS and Educators)

 - Wednesday, September 26: Names and T-shirt sizes of participants due to VAFF

 - Wednesday, October 10: Films and Screening Information due to VAFF

 - Saturday, November 3: Red Carpet Premiere of YFA Films at UVA Arts Grounds during VAFF’s Family Day

 Each year students participating in the Young Filmmakers Academy are given the challenge to incorporate a given theme into their films.
 The 2018 Young Filmmakers Academy challenge is: